nuagenetworks/vspkdoc/html/_sources/v3_2/nusystemconfig.rst.txt

 - ``stack_trace_enabled``: True to enable stacktrace in the REST call.

 - ``static_wan_service_purge_time``: Timers in sec for unreacheable static WAN Services to be deleted.

-- ``statistics_enabled``: This flag is used to indicate if statistics is enabled in the system.
-CSProot is expected to activate this through the enable statistics script.

 - ``stats_collector_address``: Specify the ip address(es) of the stats collector.